Walsh Jesuit High School: Athletics

 Walsh Jesuit has won seven team national championships and a total of 39 Ohio High School Athletic Association team state championships.
 The school is also home to 113 individual state championships in various sports.
 Walsh Jesuit currently competes in the Crown Conference, since the beginning of the 2021–22 school year.
 Walsh Jesuit was previously a member of the North Coast League from 2011 to 2020.
+The school also hosts the Walsh Jesuit Ironman Tournament, one of the "big three" in-season high school wrestling tournaments.